-A geographical analysis of the Society's residential mortgage book as at 31 March 2011 is provided in Table 2 below, based on the division between the Society's branch operating area and elsewhere in the UK.
-The Society's branch operating area covers Cumbria, Dumfriesshire (i.e. the districts of Annandale and Eskdale and Nithsdale), parts of north Lancashire (in relation to the Preston branch and northwards to the border with Cumbria), and west Northumberland (in relation to the Haltwhistle branch) and 87.2% of the residential mortgage book is located within this.
+A geographical analysis of the Society's residential mortgage book (loans fully secured on residential property, including owner occupier, buy to let and holiday let loans) as at 31 March 2015 is provided in Table 2 below, based on the division between the Society's branch operating area and elsewhere in the UK.
+The Society's branch operating area covers Cumbria, Dumfriesshire (i.e. the districts of Annandale and Eskdale and Nithsdale), north Lancashire (in relation to the Preston and Lancaster branches), and west Northumberland (in relation to the Haltwhistle branch) and 69.8% of the residential mortgage book is located within this.
 Combined, around 600,000 people live in Cumbria and Dumfriesshire.

-Table 2 - Residential mortgage balances at 31 March 2011, split by geography and whether performing or past due.
+Table 2 - Residential mortgage balances at 31 March 2015, split by geography and whether performing or past due.

 Performing £m Past due £m Total £m

-Branch operating area 874.03 2.77 876.80
+Branch operating area 995.66 2.11 997.77

-Other UK 128.12 0.91 129.03
+Other UK 432.19 0.10 432.29

-Total 1,002.15 3.68 1,005.83
+Total 1,427.85 2.21 1,430.06